Karyapos/UCI-HAR-Project/CodeBook.md

 - **run_analysis.R** – R script that reads the raw data, cleans and transforms it, and produces the tidy dataset.
 - **CodeBook.md** – Documentation describing the dataset and cleaning steps.
 - **tidy_dataset.txt** – The resulting tidy dataset with the average of each variable for each subject and activity.
+- **README.md** – This file, providing an overview of the project, instructions, and details about the repository contents.

 ---